Top 100 Economics Blogs of 2017

 Managerial Econ is hosted by a group of economists (Brian McCann, Luke Froeb, Michael Ward and Mike Shor) who have written a managerial economics book together called Managerial Economics.
 This blog add an economic analysis to quirky topical news like why uber drivers are more efficient than taxi drivers.

 Chris Blattman is a Professor in the Harris School of Public Policy at the University of Chicago.
 Through his blog, Chris explores statistics and cultural trends to examine poverty and political participation.
 His weekly links capture some of the best content on the web.

 Cyril Morong, who teaches economics at San Antonio College, is the Dangerous Economist.
 Cyril picks up on some very interesting articles in the news with his own comments.
 This blog is very easy to read and great for people wanting to see how economic principles appear in everyday news.

-Written by two professors at Northwestern University, Jeff Ely and Sandeep Baliga, this blog mostly discusses economic and political issues and other interests of the writers.
+Written by two professors at Northwestern University, Jeff Ely (the Charles E. and Emma H. Morrison Professor of Economics at Northwestern University) and Sandeep Baliga (an Associate Professor of Managerial Economics at the Kellogg School of Management, Northwestern University), this blog mostly discusses economic and political issues and other interests of the writers.
 The posts are interesting to read because they cover very unique everyday topics.